Hiking Table Mountain in Cape Town – Our Honest Experience & Tips

 Some links in this article are affiliate links.
 If you click and buy, we might earn a small commission at no extra cost to you.

-It depends on your route and fitness level.
-The most popular path, Platteklip Gorge, takes about 1 to 3 hours to reach the top.
-Other routes, like Skeleton Gorge or India Venster, can take longer and are more technical.
-Most people take the cable car down, which saves time and energy.
+The most popular route, Platteklip Gorge, takes about 1 to 3 hours to reach the top, depending on your fitness and pace.
+Other routes like Skeleton Gorge or India Venster can take 2 to 5 hours.
+Most hikers take the cable car down to save time and energy.

 Why Table Mountain Is Worth Hiking